recycle-buddy-mhacks17/mhacks17/README.md

 ## inspiration
-As an international students who came from overseas our biggest culture shock in America was how the waste disposal is complicated.
-This is what inspierd use to make Recycly Buddy
+As international students from overseas, one of our biggest culture shocks in America was the complexity of waste disposal.
+This inspired us to create RecycleBuddy — An AI-powered solution to help everyone recycle smarter and reduce waste

 ## What it does
+RecycleBuddy is your personal recycling assistant.
+With just a quick scan or a simple chat, it helps you figure out the best way to dispose of items.
+Whether it's sorting plastic, glass, or cardboard, RecycleBuddy provides easy, AI-powered guidance so you never have to guess where your waste goes.
+It also tracks your efforts and shows you the positive impact you're making on the environment.

 ## Tech Stack